More attractive to mosquitoes: Dengue viruses change the scent of their hosts

 After Gong Cheng’s team had combed through the existing literature on the key protein RELMa, the researchers came across the active ingredient isotretinoin.
 So they fed infected mice isotretinoin and put them back in a box with mosquitoes.
 The results were encouraging.
 The infected mice were not bitten more often than the healthy mice.

 “Dietary administration of isotretinoin to flavivirus-infected animals reduced acetophenone volatilization by remodeling the resident commensal bacteria (mostly living in harmless symbiosis with the host) on the host’s skin,” says Cheng.
 The researchers’ next step is to test the effect of isotretinoin treatment in humans to reduce acetophenone-induced mosquito activity.
-It could well be an approach to reducing the spread of Dengue and Zika.
+It might well be an approach to reducing the spread of Dengue and Zika.

 Serious side effects: follow-up research needed